Shoulder Joint Arthritis

 Pain and stiffness.
 Pain at night can be a particularly troubling feature.

 X rays and sometimes either an MRI scan or CT scan.

 Non-Operative: Some arthritic shoulders joint respond to a course of physiotherapy.

 Operative: If there has been no improvement with physiotherapy then a shoulder replacement can be carried out.
 The exact type of replacement surgery depends on x-ray findings and the state of the rotator cuff tendon.
-The commonest shoulder replacement is a resurfacing of the ball but in some circumstances the socket is also replaced.
+In most situations, the ball and socket are replaced.

 Post operative X-ray showing a resurfacing shoulder replacement